AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/docusign-modules.md

   </tr>
   <tr>
    <td>Headers</td>
    <td> <p>Add the headers of the request in the form of a standard JSON object.
-This determines the content type of the request.</p> <p>For example,<code> {“Content-type”:“application/json”}</code></p> <p>Note: If you're getting errors and it's difficult to determine their origin, consider modifying headers based on the Workfront documentation.
+This determines the content type of the request.</p> <p>For example,<code> {“Content-type”:“application/json”}</code></p> <p>Note: If you're getting errors and it's difficult to determine their origin, consider modifying headers based on the [!DNL Workfront] documentation.
 If your Custom API Call returns a 422 HTTP Request Error, try using a “Content-Type”:“text/plain” header.</p> </td>
   </tr>
   <tr>
    <td>Query String</td>